Arresting gear: Arresting engines

-Each pendant has its own engine systems that absorb and dispel the energies developed when a landing aircraft is arrested.
+Each pendant has its own engine systems that absorb and dispel the energy developed when a landing aircraft is arrested.
 On American Nimitz-class carriers, hydro-pneumatic systems are used, each weighing 43 ST, wherein oil is hydraulically forced out of a cylinder by a ram connected to the purchase cable, through a control valve.
 A major development in arresting gear was the constant runout control valve, which controls the fluid flow from the engine cylinder to the accumulator and is designed to stop all aircraft with the same amount of runout regardless of mass and speed.
 The aircraft's weight is set by each arresting gear engine's operator.
 During normal operations, a "single weight setting" is used for simplicity.
 This weight is usually the maximum landing, or "max trap", weight for the aircraft.
-In certain cases, usually aircraft malfunctions which affect approach speed, a "single weight setting" is used to ensure proper energy absorption by the system.
+In certain cases, usually aircraft malfunctions, which affect approach speed, a "single weight setting" is used to ensure proper energy absorption by the system.
 The operator is given the weight of the aircraft by the air officer in Primary Flight Control.
 The operator then sets the constant runout control valve to the appropriate weight setting for that aircraft.
 The pressure setting for the arresting gear engine remains at a constant pressure of about 400 psi.
 The constant runout valve (CROV) stops the aircraft, as opposed to hydraulic pressure.

 Permanent and expeditionary land based systems usually consist of two arresting engines located on either side of the runway.
 The arresting engines apply braking force to reels holding the purchase tapes, which in turn slow the aircraft and bring it to a stop.
 The two most common methods used by land based arresting engines to apply the braking force are the rotary friction brake and the rotary hydraulic, or "water twister", systems.
-The rotary friction brake is simply a hydraulic pump coupled to the reel which applies a graduated pressure to multi-disc brakes mounted on the reel.
+The rotary friction brake is simply a hydraulic pump coupled to the reel, which applies a graduated pressure to multi-disc brakes mounted on the reel.
 The rotary hydraulic system is a turbine inside a water/glycol-filled housing coupled to the reel.
 The turbulence generated in the water/glycol mixture by the turbine during the arrestment provides the resistance to slow the reel and stop the aircraft.
 Once the aircraft is released from the cable, the tapes and cable are retracted by an internal combustion engine or electric motor installed on the arresting engine.

 Excessive runout during an arrestment is a condition known as a "two-block."
 This name is derived from naval parlance when all the line has been pulled through a pulley system, the two pulley blocks are touching, hence "two blocked".
 Excessive runout can be caused by improper arresting gear settings, excess aircraft gross weight, excess aircraft engagement speed, or excess airplane thrust applied during the arrestment.
 Off center landings also have the danger of damaging the arresting gear.